 - You’ve completed research to advance your knowledge on rehab

-- You’re confident with your rehab clinic selection
+- You’re confident with your rehab hospital selection

 - You’re recovering for yourself